boaster/git/ctf.infosecinstitute.com/Level 2/README.md

 ## Write-up

-Upon loading the web page, we see the link in the middle of the page as broken.
-By downloading the jpeg image, we see that the web server returns a base64 encoded string instead of a jpg image.
+Upon loading the web page, we see the link in the middle of the page is broken.
+By downloading the jpg image, we see that the web server returns a base64 encoded string instead of a jpg image.
 Decoding the base64 encoded string, provides us with the flag.

 ```bash
 $ curl http://ctf.infosecinstitute.com/img/leveltwo.jpeg